What to Eat in Diarrhea? A Simple, Gut-Friendly Indian Guide

 Why it helps:

 Diarrhea causes electrolyte loss.
-Coconut water replaces potassium and fluids gently.
+Fresh coconut water can replace fluids and potassium gently.

 Limit: